osctl - command line interface for container management.

 by default.
 Applicable only for routed interfaces.

-n
+-v, --version n

-, these options can specify which IP versions should
+If addr is all, these options can specify which IP versions should

 be removed.
 If no option is given, both IPv4 and IPv6 addresses are